warrior-cravings/warrior-cravings.github.io/index.md

 ## Constructive Criticism

 - I don't know if it's because I'm on an iPad but when I click on some of the vendors, my screen would go white and I would have to refresh my browser.
+- Many people will most likely use it on their phone, so maybe make it fit different webpage sizes.
+- Some features should be shown without requiring someone to sign up so people can see if they want to use the site or not.

 # Team and Contract